Lubricant Additives & Specialty Chemicals | Manufacturer & Sourcing Partner | Jinzhou, China — Est. 2013

 How to Choose — by Application, Not by Viscosity

-The deciding question is which failure mode dominates your application, not which oil is “best.”
-A hydraulic system leads on pump anti-wear and fast water release; an industrial gearbox leads on EP load-carrying and yellow-metal safety; a turbine leads on oxidation life and air/water separation; a compressor on oxidation control at hot discharge.
-The Industrial Oil Selection Matrix maps each application to its lead additive family and governing standard.
+The deciding question is which failure mode dominates, not which oil is “best.”
+Hydraulic leads on pump anti-wear and fast water release; gearboxes on EP load-carrying and yellow-metal safety; turbines on oxidation life and air/water separation; compressors on oxidation control at hot discharge.
+The Industrial Oil Selection Matrix maps each application to its lead family and standard; the same logic carries across the industry-by-industry hub.

 Package or Individual Components?

-A ready package is pre-balanced against a named specification — add it to base oil at the stated treat rate and you have a finished oil.
-Individual components give a formulator full control to fine-tune levels (zinc for servo compatibility, demulsibility for wet systems, film strength for heavy gears).
-Start with a package to benchmark, then move to components once each additive’s contribution is validated.
+A ready package is pre-balanced against a named specification — add it to base oil at the stated treat rate for a finished oil.
+Individual components give full control to fine-tune levels (zinc for servo compatibility, demulsibility, film strength for heavy gears).
+Start with a package to benchmark, then move to components once validated — full selection logic and all 13 categories in the components catalog.
+For the engine-oil equivalent of this breakdown — treat rates and component families inside a PCMO/HDDO package — see engine oil additive package components.

 FAQ